WinchellWang/ai_blackjack/README.md

-# ai_blackjack
+Use GAN to train a blackjack AI player.

-GAN train for blackjack AI player
+Use seed.py to initialize the seed data for training and training.py to train the AI model.